Pelvic Floor Therapy in Scarborough, Saco & Bath, Maine: What to Expect at Your First Visit?

-Pelvic floor PTs and OTs are trained in the evaluation and treatment of orthopedic and musculoskeletal conditions with advanced training in the specialty of pelvic health.
+Pelvic floor physical therapists and occupational therapists are trained in the evaluation and treatment of orthopedic and musculoskeletal conditions, with advanced training in pelvic health.

 • Your medical and health history